TechnicJelle/UpdateCheckerJava/README.md

 A simple Java update checker for your application.

 ## Installation
-Visit the https://jitpack.io/#TechnicJelle/UpdateCheckerJava for details on how to install this library.
+Visit https://jitpack.io/#TechnicJelle/UpdateCheckerJava for details on how to install this library.

 ## Usage
 This library is very simple to use.
 Just call the `UpdateChecker.check()` method with your GitHub username,